 If the Enable Schedule option is checked, we recommend you make note of the current settings as they will be reset when you uncheck this option to perform a manual aggregation.

-Click the Start button next to Manual Aggregation.
+Select the Start button next to Manual Aggregation.

 An entry is added to the Aggregation Activity Log with a status of Pending.
 The Date column indicates the date and time the aggregation was started.
-When the aggregation is complete, the Status column will indicate whether the aggregation completed successfully.
+When the aggregation is complete, the Status column will indicate if the aggregation completed successfully.